WPgenWeakest Precondition Generator

 Exercise: 2 stars, standard, especially useful (triple_succ_using_incr_with_xtactics)

-Using x-tactics, verify the proof of succ_using_incr.
+Using x-tactics, prove succ_using_incr.

 Lemma triple_succ_using_incr_with_xtactics : (n:int),